irinenatalia/weslides-backend-test/README.md

 ## Other setup

+1. Create a table called **contact** , check migration.sql for table migration detail

-Edit the DB connection detail in database/index.js.
+2. Edit the DB connection detail in database/index.js.
 You can create your own .env file containing:
 - host,
 - user,
 - password,